johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/newreadme.md

 In Visual Studio, the value is set in the project properties under the Debug tab.

-In Visual Studio, the value is defined in .vscode/launch.json
+In Visual Studio Code, the value is defined in .vscode/launch.json

 In other setups, you will need to set it as an environment variable.